 Pairing: Leg of lamb, roast duck, venison stew, roast pork, and soft veined cheeses.

 The Young Carignan is a special, nouveau style wine Tony made, and we think his words describe it best:

 The grapes for the Young Carignan were grown in an certified organic vineyard east of Hopland in Mendocino County.
 The vines are dry farmed from the planting.
 The initial root stock was never irrigated.
 This is a monumental endeavor.
-The ground can’t be too wet or the root stock will rot or too dry then they’ll wither.
+The ground can’t be too wet or the root stock will rot, or too dry as they will wither.
 The knowledge to do this is very rare.
-Also the grape-growers did their own field budding.
-As old school as you can get.
-No bench grafts!
-The soils are full of clay at this vineyard.
-All the vines are head pruned.
-The vineyards are laid out in diamonds rather than squares so the area around the vines can be disced three ways thereby eliminating hoeing around the vines.
-The working weeds in the vine row is one of the most expensive operations in the vineyards.
+Also the grape-growers did their own field budding, almost as old school as you can get, no bench grafts!
+The soils are full of clay at this vineyard, and all the vines are head pruned.
+The vineyards are laid out in diamonds rather than squares so the area around the vines can be dissected three ways thereby eliminating hoeing around the vines.
+Working weeds on the vine row is one of the most expensive operations in the vineyards.
 Hence the reliance of conventional growers on the despicable Round up.

 Kaye Syrah: — Back to the top

 The Kaye Syrah was a special one-time winemaking project between ours and Tony’s friend Andy Besch.
 Andy was visiting Tony when a parcel of Syrah grapes became available and Andy jumped on the opportunity to make his first wine.
 The results are spectacular, and we hope Andy will continue to follow this passion!

 Vinification Method: Grapes were manually harvested and destemmed, and fermented in used barrels.
 The wine aged in barrel for about 9 months during which, gentle manual punchdowns were performed.
 The wine was bottled unfined, unfiltered, and with zero addition of sulfur.